 I’m hoping that better understanding of selective filtering/gating may help us fine tune training plans so that we can interrupt at the start of the filtering process.
 This is assuming we can recognise the signs early enough, but that’s the hard bit as it is usually a split second.

-Scent and Smells can trigger strong emotions and memories Due to the brain’s anatomy incoming smells are first processed by the olfactory bulb.
+Scent can trigger strong emotions and memories Due to the brain’s anatomy incoming smells are first processed by the olfactory bulb.
 The olfactory bulb has a direct connection to the amygdala and hippocampus areas that are strongly implicated in emotion and memory.
 We can trigger strong emotional responses through scent, often used as an illustration are the scent of a particular flower at funerals.
 Do dogs have the same responses to scents of veterinary clinics, scent of stress from the handler or other dogs?
 Interestingly, auditory (sound) visual and tactile (touch) information does not pass through these areas.
 (Frontiers in behavioral neuroscience 2014 Ann-Lise Saive.
 Jean-Pierre Royet and Janet Plailly) Surprising considering how easily music triggers emotions.
 Source

 Attention At the national eye institute in Maryland, Kerry McAlonan and colleagues, experimented with Macaque monkeys.
 Their results showed quick surges of activity in the thalamic reticular nucleus (TRN) that relays information to the cortex, and a split second later a drop in activity in the TRN a satellite structure, known to turn off information during sleep.
 The team believe that when paying attention, the TRN glances at the images coming through the thalamus and selectively turns on or off relays to pass on only the bits that deserve attention.
 Robert Wurtz co-author on the paper says “If the thalamus is the gateway to the cortex, the TRN is the gate keeper” A 1950s experiment with cats also points to an attention filter and possible block.
 (Hernandez-peon.
 Scherrer and Jouvet study on attention.
 P123-126 google books.)